johnnycockerill/milestone-project-2/README.md

 ### Testing User Stories

-- As a customer, I want to be able to navigate the website intuitively and learn more about the gym and cricket team.
+- As a customer, I want to be able to navigate the website and controls intuitively.
     - The website has an intuitive, consistent structure and design allowing for easy navigation.
-    - The nav and footer bar are present and consistent across all pages allowing for quick and simple navigation to key areas of the site.
+    - All similar command buttons are located in the same area of the page, buttons carrying a different style of function are styled to appear different

-- As a customer, I want to be able to browse the schedule of bookable fitness classes.
+- As a customer, I want to be able to determine the outcome of a cricket match using this app.
-    - The class schedule page has a direct link from the nav bar.
+    - The page will dtermine a winner based on the users input throughout the process.
-    - The class schedule page has a clear and colour coordinated format allowing for easily understood information.

-- As a customer, I want to be able to register my interest with the local cricket team.
+- As a customer, I want to be able to clearly see how individual players performed.
-    - There is a direct link within the nav bar and footer to the contact page.
+    - There is a section of the page which shows the bowlers stats throughout the entire innings.
-    - Within the contact screen there is a simple form to send your details to the team.

-- As a customer, I want to be able to register interest for my child with the local junior team setup.
-    - There is a direct link within the nav bar and footer to the contact page.
+    - There is a section of the page which details bats scores who have already been dismissed as well as displaying the two active bats within the active scores area of the page.
-    - Within the contact screen there is a simple form to send your details to the team.

-- As a customer, I want to find social media links to the business.
-    - Social media links are present within the footer on every page.

-- As a customer, I want to easily find the contact information for the gym/team.
+- As a customer, I want to be able to have control of the input to allow for every action on the field.
-    - Direct contact information can be found on the contact page.
-    - Location of the premises can be found on the landing page.
-    - A direct link to both the conatct page and the location is always present within the footer.
+    - The range of controls allows for user inputs in a clear and concise manner, mostly from one click.

 ### Code Validation